 Plymstock School ICT and Computing Department

 The ICT and Computing department aims to provide high quality teaching and learning for students in not just how to use computers, networks and application software (digital literacy), but to understand how computers and networks actually work (the science of computers) and how to create their own applications (computer programming).
-Students will also look at how information technology (IT) is used in real-life situations and how to use IT safely and responsibly (e-safety)
+Students will also look at how information technology (IT) is used in real-life situations and how to use IT safely and responsibly (e-safety).

-In KS3 (year 7-9) all students will have one lesson of ICT/Computing per week.
+In KS3 (Years 7-9) all students will have one lesson of ICT/Computing per week.
 In KS4 students can choose to study either ICT or Computer Science at GCSE.
 Both of these courses are also available at A-level.

 Key Stage 3

-In year 7 students have a series of short units covering:
+In Year 7 students have a series of short units covering:

-- Computer Games
+- Components of a Computer

-For the remainder of the year we give students the opportunity to develop their digital literacy skills in a wide range of packages, from spreadsheets and presentations to graphics and 3D modelling.
+For the remainder of the year we give students the opportunity to develop their digital literacy skills in a wide range of packages, from spreadsheets and presentations to graphics and 3-D modelling.
 Students who have chosen GCSE Computer Science will also get further opportunities to develop their programming skills.

 At KS4 we offer two GCSE courses:

-At KS5 we offer two A-level courses:
+At KS5 we offer A Level Computer Science

 A-level Computer Science covers the theories behind computers and how computing devices work, as well as more advanced programming techniques in a variety of languages.
 A good level of Maths is very important for computing, at least a 6 at GCSE.
 This course is 80% exam with a Programming Project that contributes the final 20% of their grade.